luigi-riefolo/90poe/README.md

 The information and configurations for services are located in the respective directories.

+## Tests
+The two services include unit-tests.
+Nevertheless the code coverage is still too low.

 # Note
 This project does not use `vgo` introduced in Go 1.11.0.
 Package dependencies are managed using `glide`.